ziad-saab/reddit-nodejs-api/README.md

 This is the core file of the project.
 It exports a class `RedditAPI`.
 We can call the constructor by providing a `node-mysql` database connection object.
 The object will have the following functions:

 #### `createUser`
 The first function we see being exported is `createUser`.
-It takes an object of user properties, and a callback.
+It takes an object of user properties, and returns a Promise.
 As we can see from the code of the function, the `user` argument needs to have a `username` and a `password`.
-The `callback` is required, because the mysql library we are using is also callback-based.
-Since we are getting our result in a callback, we also have to accept a callback to pass the final result to.

 The first thing our `createUser` function does is "hash" the user's password using the `bcrypt` library.
 This step is necessary to protect our users' information. **It is computationaly infeasible to recover the actual password from the hash**.
 The way this works is that when the user logs in, we hash the provided password using the same function.
 If both hashes match, then it's a success.
 Otherwise we can safely say it's the wrong password.
 We will be looking at hashing in more detail next week.

-Once the hashing is completed, we get back the hashed password in a callback.
+Once the hashing is completed, we get back the hashed password through the `Promise`.
 We use the hashed password to do an `INSERT` in our database.

 Another thing you will notice is the `?`s in the SQL query.
 These placeholders are **super important**.
 First off, they make it so that we don't have to concatenate strings together for every parameter in the query.
 But more importantly, they will make sure to **properly escape** any string we give to them.
 To make this work, we pass the `conn.query` function an array of the strings that should replace the `?`s, and it puts the query together for us.